FAQs

 The PCL is funded by the State of Washington and administered through the Washington State Health Care Authority.

-If your patient is suicidal, homicidal or otherwise at imminent risk, you should call 988, call 911 or refer the patient to an emergency room.
+If your patient is suicidal, homicidal or otherwise at imminent risk, you should call 988, call 911 or refer the patient to their closest emergency room.
 The PCL is not a crisis or suicide hotline, is not a substitute for an emergency room, and cannot coordinate ER visits, psychiatric hospitalization or law enforcement intervention.

 PCL psychiatrists are currently unable to: